dantheman213/youtubegrid-screensaver/README.md

 ## How It Works

+### Practical

 YouTube Grid is a cross platform screensaver that allows you to download YouTube videos by simply providing a valid YouTube URL in the Settings/Config window.
 Videos are downloaded and stored in a cache so be aware of disk usage.
 Add a few videos and then hit Preview or wait for your screensaver to start and watch the show!

+### Technical

+YouTube Grid is a JavaFX application written with Java 8.
+The app uses [youtube-dl](https://github.com/rg3/youtube-dl) to download and convert YouTube videos into usable *.mp4 files.
+To launch the screensaver, a "wrapper" or "shim" executable is used to launch the jar.
+On Windows, this is a C# application that looks for the jar and executes it.
+Mac OS and Linux launchers are still in development.
+All available launchers will be provided below under the development section.

 ## Download